| 温ôµØµØ°ð¼y¯¬¤A¨»Âû¦~¤§¬K¸`¤j¹C¦æ©ó¤µ¦~¤G¤ë¤Q¤T¤é¦bµØ°ð²±¤jÁ|¦æ¡C ³o¤Ñ¬O²D§Ö¦ý´¸®Ôªº¡C

 Japanese government denies that history.
 The Japanese

 government must apologize for its actions," added Xu.
+The Japanese consulate last week issued warnings about

 the protest to Japanese-Canadians and Japanese tourists,

+asking them to be mindful of the demonstration.
 Japan's militarism during the Second World War has been a

 contentious issue in Asia for years, particularly for